teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 bloglist: "yes"
 longform: "yes"
 title: "A Game of Clones: Video Game Litigation Illustrated"
-summary: "Copyright and the idea-expression dichotomy explained by Pac-Man, Donkey Kong, and Ruth Bader-Ginsburg."
+summary: "Copyright and the idea-expression dichotomy as explained by Pac-Man and Donkey Kong."
 tags: [copyright, software]
 author: adler
 image: